amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 <ul>"Principal component analysis (PCA) is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components."</ul>

 You’ll find reams of explanations on the web, but, in a nutshell, it looks for the set of related variables in your data that explain most of the variance and creates a new feature out of it.
 This becomes your first component.
-It will then keep doing so on the next set of variables unrelated to the first one, and that will become your next component, and so on and so forth.
-This is done in an unsupervised manner so it doesn't care what your response variable/outcome is. <i>As a side note, this is the basis of a lot of compression software – its that good.</i>
+It will then keep doing so on the next set of variables unrelated to the first, and that becomes your next component, and so on and so forth.
+This is done in an unsupervised manner so it doesn't care what your response variable/outcome is. <i>As a side note, this is the basis of a lot of compression software – it is that good.</i>

 **Lets code!**

 To get started, we need a data set with a lot of columns.
-We're going to borrow a data set from <a href='http://www.nipsfsc.ecs.soton.ac.uk/' target='_blank'>NIPS (Neural Information Processing Systems)</a> from a 2013 competition that they still make avaialble for us to learn from.
-WE download the <a href='http://www.nipsfsc.ecs.soton.ac.uk/datasets/' target='_blank'>GISETTE</a> data set (**warning:** this is a large file):
+We're going to borrow a data set from <a href='http://www.nipsfsc.ecs.soton.ac.uk/' target='_blank'>NIPS (Neural Information Processing Systems)</a> from a completed, 2013 competition where the data is still available.
+We download the <a href='http://www.nipsfsc.ecs.soton.ac.uk/datasets/' target='_blank'>GISETTE and associated labels</a> data sets (**warning:** this is a large file):

 ```r